 Our current “teen space” is an open nook in the non-fiction stacks.
 This space hardly fits the needs of our growing teen patrons and they often spill out into the rest of the library, like the weekly Magic Cards group.
 There’s no technology, the furniture is sparse and inadequate, and there is no room for instruction or programs.
 Often they have to compete with the use of the library’s Community Room, like our newly formed (and VERY popular) Robotics Club.

 The new Teen Space will be located in the corner of the non-fiction stacks.
 In the images below you can see where the new location is and the work that will be done on the reference area.

-View the brochure to learn more about how you can support the construction of our Teen Space and the renovation of the reference area.
 For more information or to make a donation contact the Library Director, Lesley Dolinger or the Development Director, Samantha Ricker at 207-443-5141.